 The brand slogan for Brundage is “Best snow in Idaho”, and we found that to be very true.
 In the 3 weeks before we arrived it snowed almost every day, giving us a deep base and soft snow to slide on.
+It was a great chance to review the resort under the best conditions.

 |Review Date||December 2015|